or280/LearningtoCode_Materials/README.md

 # LearningtoCode

+Code written November 2021.
 This repository contains Python scripts created while learning to code during undergraduate studies.
 It serves as a collection of practice exercises, examples, and small projects.

 ## Getting Started